progit/progit/es-es/01-introduction/01-chapter1.markdown

 > After it’s installed, you have both a command-line version (including an SSH client that will come in handy later) and the standard GUI.

+## Configurando Git por primera vez ##

-## First-Time Git Setup ##
+> First-Time Git Setup

+Ahora que tienes Git en tu sistema, querrás hacer algunas cosas para personalizar tu entorno de Git.
+Deberías tener que hacer estas cosas sólo una vez; se mantendrán entre actualizaciones.
+También puedes cambiarlas en cualquier momento volviendo a ejecutar los comandos correspondientes.

-Now that you have Git on your system, you’ll want to do a few things to customize your Git environment.
+> Now that you have Git on your system, you’ll want to do a few things to customize your Git environment.
 You should have to do these things only once; they’ll stick around between upgrades.
 You can also change them at any time by running through the commands again.

+Git trae una herramienta llamada git config que te permite obtener y establecer variables de configuración que controlan el aspecto y funcionamiento de Git.
+Estas variables pueden almacenarse en tres sitios distintos:

-Git comes with a tool called git config that lets you get and set configuration variables that control all aspects of how Git looks and operates.
+> Git comes with a tool called git config that lets you get and set configuration variables that control all aspects of how Git looks and operates.
 These variables can be stored in three different places:

+*	Archivo `/etc/gitconfig`: Contiene valores para todos los usuarios del sistema y todos sus repositorios.
+Si pasas la opción `--system` a `git config`, lee y escribe específicamente en este archivo.
+*	Archivo `~/.gitconfig` file: Específico a tu usuario.
+Puedes hacer que Git lea y escriba específicamente en este archivo pasando la opción `--global`.
+*	Archivo config en el directorio de git (es decir, `.git/config`) del repositorio que estés utilizando actualmente: Específico a ese repositorio.
+Cada nivel sobreescribe los valores del nivel anterior, por lo que los valores de `.git/config` tienen preferencia sobre los de `/etc/gitconfig`.

-*	`/etc/gitconfig` file: Contains values for every user on the system and all their repositories.
-If you pass the option` --system` to `git config`, it reads and writes from this file specifically.
+> *	`/etc/gitconfig` file: Contains values for every user on the system and all their repositories.
+If you pass the option `--system` to `git config`, it reads and writes from this file specifically.
-*	`~/.gitconfig` file: Specific to your user.
+> *	`~/.gitconfig` file: Specific to your user.
 You can make Git read and write to this file specifically by passing the `--global` option.
-*	config file in the git directory (that is, `.git/config`) of whatever repository you’re currently using: Specific to that single repository.
+> *	config file in the git directory (that is, `.git/config`) of whatever repository you’re currently using: Specific to that single repository.
 Each level overrides values in the previous level, so values in `.git/config` trump those in `/etc/gitconfig`.

+En sistemas Windows, Git busca el archivo `.gitconfig` en el directorio `$HOME` (`C:\Documents and Settings\$USER` para la mayoría de usuarios).
+También busca en el directorio `/etc/gitconfig`, aunque esta ruta es relativa a la raíz MSys, que es donde quiera que decidieses instalar Git en tu sistema Windows cuando ejecutaste el instalador.

-On Windows systems, Git looks for the `.gitconfig` file in the `$HOME` directory (`C:\Documents and Settings\$USER` for most people).
-It also still looks for /etc/gitconfig, although it’s relative to the MSys root, which is wherever you decide to install Git on your Windows system when you run the installer.
+> On Windows systems, Git looks for the `.gitconfig` file in the `$HOME` directory (`C:\Documents and Settings\$USER` for most people).
+It also still looks for `/etc/gitconfig`, although it’s relative to the MSys root, which is wherever you decide to install Git on your Windows system when you run the installer.

+### Tu identidad ###

-### Your Identity ###
+> Your Identity

+Lo primero que deberías hacer cuando instalas Git es establecer tu nombre de usuario y dirección de correo electrónico.
+Esto es importante porque las confirmaciones de cambios (commits) en Git usan esta información, y es introducida de manera inmutable en los commits que envías:

-The first thing you should do when you install Git is to set your user name and e-mail address.
+> The first thing you should do when you install Git is to set your user name and e-mail address.
 This is important because every Git commit uses this information, and it’s immutably baked into the commits you pass around:

 	$ git config --global user.name "John Doe"
 	$ git config --global user.email johndoe@example.com

+De nuevo, sólo necesitas hacer esto una vez si especificas la opción `--global`, ya que Git siempre usará esta información para todo lo que hagas en ese sistema.
+Si quieres sobreescribir esta información con otro nombre o dirección de correo para proyectos específicos, puedes ejecutar el comando sin la opción `--global` cuando estés en ese proyecto.

-Again, you need to do this only once if you pass the `--global` option, because then Git will always use that information for anything you do on that system.
+> Again, you need to do this only once if you pass the `--global` option, because then Git will always use that information for anything you do on that system.
 If you want to override this with a different name or e-mail address for specific projects, you can run the command without the `--global` option when you’re in that project.

+### Tu editor ###

-### Your Editor ###
+> Your Editor

+Ahora que tu identidad está configurada, puedes configurar el editor de texto por defecto que se utilizará cuando Git necesite que introduzcas un mensaje.
+Por defecto, Git usa el editor por defecto de tu sistema, que generalmente es Vi o Vim.
+Si quieres usar otro editor de texto, como Emacs, puedes hacer lo siguiente:

-Now that your identity is set up, you can configure the default text editor that will be used when Git needs you to type in a message.
+> Now that your identity is set up, you can configure the default text editor that will be used when Git needs you to type in a message.
 By default, Git uses your system’s default editor, which is generally Vi or Vim.
 If you want to use a different text editor, such as Emacs, you can do the following:

 	$ git config --global core.editor emacs

+### Tu herramienta de diferencias (diff tool) ###

-### Your Diff Tool ###
+> Your Diff Tool

+Otra opción útil que puede que quieras configurar es la herramienta de diferencias (diff tool) por defecto, usada para resolver conflictos de unión (merge conflicts).
+Digamos que quieres usar vimdiff:

-Another useful option you may want to configure is the default diff tool to use to resolve merge conflicts.
+> Another useful option you may want to configure is the default diff tool to use to resolve merge conflicts.
 Say you want to use vimdiff:

 	$ git config --global merge.tool vimdiff

+Git acepta kdiff3, tkdiff, meld, xxdiff, emerge, vimdiff, gvimdiff, ecmerge, y opendiff como herramientas válidas de unión (merge tools).
+También puedes configurar la herramienta que tu quieras; ver Capítulo 7 para más información sobre cómo hacerlo.

-Git accepts kdiff3, tkdiff, meld, xxdiff, emerge, vimdiff, gvimdiff, ecmerge, and opendiff as valid merge tools.
+> Git accepts kdiff3, tkdiff, meld, xxdiff, emerge, vimdiff, gvimdiff, ecmerge, and opendiff as valid merge tools.
 You can also set up a custom tool; see Chapter 7 for more information about doing that.

+### Comprobando tu configuración ###

-### Checking Your Settings ###
+> Checking Your Settings

+Si quieres comprobar tu configuración, puedes usar el comando `git config --list` para listar todas las propiedades que Git ha podido encontrar en ese punto:

-If you want to check your settings, you can use the `git config --list` command to list all the settings Git can find at that point:
+> If you want to check your settings, you can use the `git config --list` command to list all the settings Git can find at that point:

 	$ git config --list
 	user.name=Scott Chacon